Brain teaser

 A brain teaser is a form of puzzle that requires thought to solve.
 It often requires thinking in unconventional ways with given constraints in mind; sometimes it also involves lateral thinking.
 Logic puzzles and riddles are specific types of brain teasers.

 One of the earliest known brain teaser enthusiasts was the Greek mathematician Archimedes.
 He devised mathematical problems for his contemporaries to solve.

 Example

+A brain teaser may be a mathematical puzzle:

-Q: If three hens lay three eggs in three days, how many eggs does a (statistical) hen lay in one day?
+Q: If three men can dig three holes in three hours, how many holes can one man dig in one hour?